hewner/csse403/Homework/HaskellVideoGame/readme.md

 You don't need to follow my design but I do want you to try and keep the idea of a pipline consisting of several layers of functions.

-# A Composible System for Enemies/Weapons [30 points]
+# A Composible System for Making Enemies Move [30 points]

 The reason I selected this project is because I think the various kinds of enemies and weapons will encourage you to think about